-Banks should document the process flow and ensure that adequate control mechanisms are in place.
+The banks should document the process flow and ensure that adequate control mechanisms are in place.
 Special care and adequate physical checks should be taken during rescanning of instruments and representation of instruments.

-Banks must have a mechanism to generate internal control reports at the end of the session / day to effectively reconcile the presentation made by it and the credit received by it from the CH.
+The banks must have a mechanism to generate internal control reports at the end of the session / day to effectively reconcile the presentation made it and the credit received by it from the CH.
 In case of any discrepancy, the same should be sorted out immediately.

-The service branches of banks following distributed outward model may keep the branch clearing control reports for verification of actual credit received from the Clearing House.
+The service branches of the banks following distributed outward model may keep the branch clearing control reports for verification of actual credit received from the Clearing House.

-CHAPTER IV
+Chapter IV